For Faculty and Staff

 - Dean of Students 608.342.1854

 An Employee Assistance Program (EAP) is available to faculty and staff in the event they are concerned about their own alcohol or drug use or have a family member they are worried about.
-Contact the EAP counselor at 608.342.1530 or through Human Resources at 608.342.1176.
+The university has partnered with LifeMatters to assist faculty and staff with concerns.
+Their contact information: 800-634-6433 or mylifematters.com (password SOWI).